ros-industrial-attic/siemens_experimental/cp1616_software_v2.6.0/host_linx/README.md

-# Linux SW for CP1616
+# Linux SW for CP1616 V2.6

-Driver and the IO-Base sources for Siemens CP 1616.
+Original driver and the IO-Base sources for Siemens CP 1616.